digital-asset/daml/docs/source/app-dev/command-deduplication.rst

      * There is already another submission in flight, with the submission ID in ``existing_submission_id``.

-       - When you use the :ref:`Command Service <command-service>`, wait a bit and retry from submitting the command (:ref:`step 3 <dedup-bounded-step-submit>`).
+       - When you use the :ref:`Command Service <command-service>`, wait a bit and retry from :ref:`Step 3 <dedup-bounded-step-submit>`, "submitting the command".

-	 Since the in-flight submission might still be rejected, (repeated) resubmission ensures that you (eventually) learns the outcome:
+	 Since the in-flight submission might still be rejected, (repeated) resubmission ensures that you (eventually) learn the outcome:
          If an earlier submission was accepted, you will eventually receive a :ref:`DUPLICATE_COMMAND <error_code_DUPLICATE_COMMAND>` rejection.
-	 Otherwise, you have a second change to get the ledger change accepted on the ledger and learn the outcome.
+	 Otherwise, you have a second chance to get the ledger change accepted on the ledger and learn the outcome.

-       - When you use the :ref:`Command Completion Service <command-completion-service>`, look for a completion for ``existing_submission_id`` instead of the chosen submission ID in :ref:`step 4 <dedup-bounded-step-await>`.
+       - When you use the :ref:`Command Completion Service <command-completion-service>`, look for a completion for ``existing_submission_id`` instead of the chosen submission ID in :ref:`Step 4 <dedup-bounded-step-await>`.

    - * ``ABORTED`` / other error codes

-     * Wait a bit and retry from obtaining a completion offset ``OFF1`` (:ref:`step 2 <dedup-bounded-step-offset>`).
+     * Wait a bit and retry from :ref:`Step 2 <dedup-bounded-step-offset>`, "obtaining the completion offset ``OFF1``".

    - * other error conditions

-     * You should use background knowledge about the business workflow and the current ledger state to decide whether earlier submissions might still get accepted.
+     * Use background knowledge about the business workflow and the current ledger state to decide whether earlier submissions might still get accepted.
-       If not, you may stop retrying and report that the ledger change failed.
+       If not, stop retrying and report that the ledger change failed.
-       If in doubt, retry from obtaining a completion offset ``OFF1`` (:ref:`step 2 <dedup-bounded-step-offset>`) or give up without knowing for sure that the ledger change will not happen.
+       If in doubt, retry from :ref:`Step 2 <dedup-bounded-step-offset>`, "obtaining a completion offset ``OFF1``", or give up without knowing for sure that the ledger change will not happen.

        In the running example of creating a contract instance of ``T``, you can never be sure, as any outstanding submission might still be accepted on the ledger.
        In particular, you must not draw any conclusions from not having received a :ref:`SUBMISSION_ALREADY_IN_FLIGHT <error_code_SUBMISSION_ALREADY_IN_FLIGHT>` error, because the outstanding submission may be queued somewhere and will reach the relevant processing point only later.